 The Graduate School of Arts and Sciences will permit outside readers to participate in PhD dissertation defenses either in person or remotely, as determined by the student and their dissertation committee.
-This policy is currently in effect due to the COVID-19 pandemic but will continue to be an option beyond the pandemic.

 The Graduate School of Arts and Sciences does not pay honoraria, stipends or travel costs for any outside readers.
 Departments may opt to do so from Department funds provided the same options are provided to outside readers for every student.

 In general, GSAS should always do everything we can to ensure that all "capstone" scholarship (defined as original research in MA/MS theses and PhD dissertations) is published in ProQuest and the Institutional repository (ScholarWorks), because of our Carnegie classification as an R1 institution and the thresholds for research output.

 GSAS does not allow post-deposit corrections of theses/dissertation texts.
 This policy preserves the integrity of the scholarship.

 GSAS does not allow changing the dissertation or thesis because the author changed their mind and research trajectory.
 It is part of the nature of the research endeavor that one risks being wrong at one point, and then the task is to correct and recalibrate one's conclusions through additional scholarship, not changing what was already published.

 Authors and research collaborators may have very legitimate reasons for delaying publication--hence the embargo process, which we now allow authors to choose on their own through the ProQuest options.
 GSAS approval is not required for embargos, but we encourage students to consult with their advisors before choosing to embargo.